asamallab/TMRvsBioLogic/README.md

 #### e.
 Calculation_of_att_basin_recov_score
 - input: This folder contains information about the attractors and their basin sizes for the published models and their TMR alternatives.
 It also includes biologically meaningful attractors.
-- src: This folder contains the code to compute the attractor recovery score and the Jensen-Shannon (JS) distance between the basin fraction distributions and the corresponding gold standard, as well as to generate the corresponding heatmaps.
+- src: This folder contains the code to compute the attractor recovery score and the JS distance between the basin fraction distributions and the corresponding gold standard, as well as to generate the corresponding heatmaps.
 - output: This folder contains .tsv files with the computed scores and the generated heatmap plots.

 #### f. models_with_non_NCFs